Rohit04121998/Controlling-of-LED-using-RaspberryPi/README.md

   <p align="center"><img src="raspberry-pi-circuit.jpg" alt="Circuit Diagram" width="400" height="350" /></p>

   The python code is pretty simple for the required functionality.
-The below code are of importace for the GPIO pins to be written on or to be read from them.
+The following pieces of code are of importace for the GPIO pins to be written on or to be read from them.

     import RPi.GPIO as GPIO
 The above code imports the Raspberry Pi Input Output Library as GPIO.